TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/FlexForms/Index.rst

 The :xml:`onChange` element is optional and must be placed on the same level as the :xml:`<config>` element.

-.. index:: pair: Flexforms; Extbase
+.. index:: pair: FlexForms; Extbase
 .. _read-flexforms:
 .. _read-flexforms-extbase:

-How to read flexforms from an Extbase controller action
+How to read FlexForms from an Extbase controller action
 -------------------------------------------------------

 The settings can be read using :php:`$this->settings` in an